tschoof/notatort/_posts/2014-06-30-the-terminator.md

 ## \#notatort CW 27
 # The Terminator \(1984\)

 There is so much more to *The Terminator* than "I'll be back".
-What better opportunity to check it out than its upcoming 30-year-anniversary?
+What better opportunity to check it out (again) than its upcoming 30-year-anniversary?

 There's the special effects, the SciFi and horror element, the 80s context (phone books!), all of it topped with the struggle of man vs. its own creation.